 Instructions & Care

 All products are manufactured in accordance with standards of the industry and are warranted to be free from defects in material and workmanship.
-The Marble Shop will, at its option, repair, replace or refund the purchase price of the product if it fails due to a manufacturing defect occurring within forty-eight months.
+The Marble Shop will, at its option, repair, replace or refund the purchase price of the product if it fails due to a manufacturing defect occurring within five years.
 Inspect your vanity prior to installation; if you find cosmetic defects, do not install because installation is not covered under warranty.
 Any damage resulting from transportation, installation, careless use, or excessive hot water temperatures is not covered under warranty.

 Care and Maintenance Tips

 Cultured marble, granite and onyx require minimal care to maintain their original beauty.
 These products are non-porous so they can be cleaned with a damp cloth or sponge using general purpose cleaners.

 - Use liquid detergent for regular cleaning to remove mineral deposits and soap scum.
 Products made for cultured marble, such as Gel Gloss can be purchased at your local building supply store.
 Restore dull surfaces by using cleaning compound (such as for cars), followed by a light application of liquid wax or paste.
 Do not use abrasive cleaners, steel wool, scouring pads, scrapers, or sandpaper on any part of the surface.